pi0neerpat/indexer-docker-compose/README.md

 ## Usage

-If you're new to the self-hosted world, there's a useful guide to setting up a new server in `/provision`, although you probably want some more practice with hosting your own apps before diving into this challenge.
+> ❓ New to the self-hosted world?
+There's a useful guide to setting up a new server in [/vps-introduction](./vps-introduction).
+I wouldn't recommend starting with this project without some basic experience hosting your own services.

 ### Phase 0 - Deploy Graph Node